zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   action and self-denial.
 But he must be ever armed against the temptation of low indulgences, and must not defile his body by sensuality, nor his mind by servile thoughts.

+##### Scientific Principles of Strength Training

+- Because specificity and variation are in many ways mirror-images of each other, over-applications of specificity may be under-applications of variation and vice-versa.

 ##### Scott